samagino/dialog/README.md

 to install it

-you're also gonna need `sdl2`, `sdl2-ttf`, and `sdl2-gfx`. so also install those by whatever means you prefer to on your computer and operating system and all that jazz.
+you're also gonna need `sdl2`, `sdl2-ttf`, and `sdl2-gfx`. so also install those by whatever means you prefer to according to your computer and operating system and all that jazz.